DuckshotPro/DuckshotAnalytics/replit.md

 ✓ Production-ready scalability with Redis queues
 ✓ Development environment compatibility

+**Production Readiness Features (July 28, 2025):**
+✓ Production health monitoring system with /api/health endpoints ✓ Comprehensive error alerting and notification system ✓ Redis integration for production-grade queue management ✓ System metrics and performance monitoring
+✓ Automated health checks for all services
+✓ Production alert testing and validation
+✓ Enhanced roadmap with future enhancement options

 The application now features a sophisticated ETL pipeline alongside the existing real-time architecture, transforming it from a simple analytics dashboard into a comprehensive data processing platform suitable for both development and production deployment while maintaining security and privacy compliance standards.
+The system is now production-ready for Snapchat application review with enterprise-level monitoring and alerting capabilities.